commercialhaskell/stack/doc/GUIDE.md

 project and want to access the package databases and configurations used by that project.
 See the next section for more information on configuration files.

-### Loading script in ghci
+### Loading scripts in ghci

-There would be instances when you want to load your script in ghci REPL to play around with your program.
+Sometimes you want to load your script in ghci REPL to play around with your program.
 In those cases, you can use `exec ghci` option in the script to achieve it.
 Here is an example:

 ```
 #!/usr/bin/env stack